 After a ride your thoughts are going to have to turn to looking after your bike.
 A few additional accessories should help you keep your bike in good working order.

-What you need for maintenance at home
+What you need at home

 Keep your bike in tip top condition by ensuring you clean it frequently.
 A good bike cleaning product you should be able to use all over your bike including your chain and drivetrain.
 Just remember when washing your bike not to use a high power pressure washer as water will ingress in parts where it ideally should, such as the bearings.